ibm-cloud-docs/containers/cs_health.md

       ```
       {: screen}

-    * To list logging configurations for one type of log source:
+    * To list the logging configurations for one type of log source:
       ```
       bx cs logging-config-get <my_cluster> --logsource worker
       ```